 The public outrage ultimately led to a re-write to parts of the Fair Work Act (Division 4A).
 If you’re a Franchisor, you can now be held personally liable, if your franchisees breach their workplace law obligations (in some cases, even if you’re not aware).

 A key exception to not being found personally liable is if you have taken reasonable steps to prevent the contravention.
 What constitutes reasonable steps will depend upon the circumstances at the time.

 Below are some of the types of things you can do to help demonstrate that you have taken reasonable steps:

-Do you have concerns whether your agreements comply with the updates to the Fair Work Act?
+Do you have concerns about whether your agreements comply with the updates to the Fair Work Act?
 We, together with our Collective members, can help you with any of the above.
-Get in touch with me at email@example.com or on 07 3193 3000 to discuss your franchise agreements.
+Get in touch with the team at businessDEPOT Legal to discuss your franchise agreements.

 General Advice Disclaimer

 Information provided on this website is general in nature and does not constitute financial or legal advice.
 Every effort has been made to ensure that the information provided is accurate, but information may become outdated as legislation and new government announcements are made.
 Individuals must not rely on this information to make a financial, investment or legal decision as it does not take into account their personal circumstance.
 Before making any decision, we recommend you consult a licensed adviser or legal practitioner to take into account your particular objectives, circumstances, and individual needs.